 - Are all white Shih Tzu dogs albino?

 - Shih Tzu temperament vs color

 The white Shih Tzu is a true rarity for more reasons than meets the eye.
 Most people are familiar with the glamorous Shih Tzu for their flowing hairlike coat and bi-color or tri-color patterns.
-So to see a single solid color Shih Tzu, especially a white Shih Tzu, is to witness a very special dog indeed.
-If you are curious about how the white Shih Tzu puppy gets their beautiful white coloration, this is definitely the article for you!
+So to see a single solid color Shih Tzu is to witness a very special dog indeed.

 White Shih Tzu Genetics

 Albinism and white coat color don’t always go hand in hand.
 True albino animals in any dog breed are very rare.
 This is because the genetic mutation that causes albinism in canines is unusual.